 On the right side, you have the label class list where you can select which label class to assign to objects as well as see which objects already have a specific label class.

-The label class list is split up in two parts, foreground and background classes.
-Read more about when to use a foreground and when to use a background class here.
+The label class list is split up in two parts, foreground and semantic classes.

 What's really important to understand here is the concept of "active class".
 As Hasty is a tool built for speed, we decided that we wanted to allow users to create many different annotations with the same class as quickly as possible.
 To that, when you select a specific class as an "active class" by clicking on the hedgehog icon to the left of class name, every new annotation being made will have that class assigned to it.